sakshidgoel/RideShare-Application/README.md

 ## Project

 + The project is focused on building a fault tolerant, highly available database as a service for the RideShare application.
 We will continue to use our users and rides VM, their containers, and the load balancer for the application.
 In addition now, we will enhance our existing DB APIs to provide this service.
 + The db read/write APIs we had written in the first assignment will be used as endpoints for this DBaaS orchestrator.
 The same db read/write APIs will now be exposed by the orchestrator.
+These APIs will not be writing to the database themselves, but will just be publishing the requests to the relevant queues.
 + The users and rides microservices will no longer be using their own databases, they will instead be using the “DBaaS service” that we will create for this project.
 This will be the only change that has to be made to the existing users and rides microservices.
 Instead of calling the db read and write APIs on localhost, those APIs will be called on the IP address of the database orchestrator.
 + We will implement a custom database orchestrator engine that will listen to incoming HTTP requests from users and rides microservices and perform the database read and write according to the given specifications.